Skip to content

 Indicators

-Access 52+ technical indicators calculated from historical price data.
+Access 42 technical indicators and 20 candlestick patterns calculated from historical price data.

 Enable Feature